 - Building: Creating clear pathways to digital technology occupations by assisting with leadership programs and community-led capacity projects

 Although Canada’s Digital Technology Cluster has a new name, it continues providing financial support to innovative organizations nationwide.
-If your business receives capital from this initiative or other government programs, such as Scientific Research and Experimental Development (SR&ED) tax credits or grants, consider Easly Advances to obtain those funds sooner.
+If your business receives capital from government programs, such as Scientific Research and Experimental Development (SR&ED) tax credits, consider Easly Advances to obtain those funds sooner.

 We work directly with companies that access these funds, accelerating the time it takes for this money to reach their bank accounts.
 Businesses partnering with Easly obtain on-demand and non-dilutive funding through our easily-accessible Capital-as-a-Service platform.